MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample2.md

 * The control *Button* creates a button executing a Python function when pressed.
 * The tag *WindowActivationCommand* of the control Window triggers Python functions executed when opening the panel.
 * Field listeners can be used to activate Python functions triggered by a change of defined parameter fields.
-* Use the view *Scripting Assistant* can be used to translate actions into Python code.
+* Use the view *Scripting Assistant* to translate actions into Python code.

 {{< networkfile "examples/basic_mechanisms/macro_modules_and_module_interaction/example2/ScriptingExample2.zip" >}}